 So, basically sipping it rather than shooting it?

-It means making baijiu more accessible by presenting it in creative ways.
-Last year, some participating venues featured baijiu cocktails, liqueurs and infusions.
-Others did seminars and food pairings and provided flights to allow consumers to try different styles side by side.
+It means making baijiu accessible by presenting it in creative ways.
+Last year, some venues featured baijiu cocktails, liqueurs and infusions.
+Others did seminars and food pairings or provided flights to allow consumers to try different styles side by side.
 Some even used baijiu as an item in foods like ice cream, pizza and gummy bears.
 One chef deep-fried it, with delicious results!

 Yes, there were 30 events in 20 cities last year and more are expected this year.
-While interest in baijiu outside China is still small, it is growing.
-There are dedicated bars in Liverpool and New York, not to mention Beijing, and bartenders are experimenting with this spirit.
-There are also a growing number of overseas baijiu brands.
-Some use baijiu sourced from continental China, such as ByeJoe and Confucius Wisdom in the United States and HKB in Hong Kong, while others use their own home ingredients, such as Taizi in New Zealand, Vinn in the United States and Dragon’s Mist in Canada.
+There are also a number of overseas baijiu brands.
+Some use baijiu sourced from continental China, such as byeJoe and Confucius Wisdom in the United States, while others use their own home ingredients, such as Taizi in New Zealand, Vinn in the U.S. and Dragon’s Mist in Canada.

 Sounds good.
 When is it?

-World Baijiu Day is on August 9, a Tuesday, a date that sounds auspicious as its the eight (ba) month and ninth (jiu) day.
-But since some venues prefer to do events on the weekend, or even multi-day events, we will also support all events from August 1 to August 8.
+World Baijiu Day is on August 9, a date that sounds auspicious as its the eighth (ba) month and ninth (jiu) day.
+But some venues prefer to do multi-day events.
 Consider it a kind of baiju-fest.
-You can find a list of partners here and, soon, details on their events.
+You can find a list of partners here.

 Note: World Baijiu Day was started by Jim Boyce, who is based in China and handles the wine blog Grape Wall, nightlife blog Beijing Boyce and charity blog Maovember.
 To get in touch, send an email to spirit (at) worldbaijiuday.com.